 Controlling the temperature and conditions of your environment is an important step to perfecting your 3D printing quality.

-An awesome enclosure that I stumbled across recently is the Sovol Creality Enclosure.
-It’s fits an Ender 3/5 & Pro versions with very easy installation (about 10 minutes with no tools required) and easy to store away.
+An awesome enclosure that I stumbled across recently is the Comgrow Creality Enclosure (Amazon).
+It fits an Ender 3 with very easy installation (about 10 minutes with no tools required) and easy to store away.

 - Keeps a constant temperature printing environment